mr-arthur-95/mr-arthur-95/README.md

 - 👀 I’m interested in optical amplifiers and lasers bsed on Si photonics.
 - 🌱 I’m currently learning simulation models for both amplifier gain and optical waveguide loss mechanisms.
 - 💞️ I’m looking to collaborate on anything related to the aforementioned!
-- 📫 How to reach me:
+- 📫 How to reach me: mendezrosales.ma@gmail.com
--- Other: mendezrosales.ma@gmail.com

 <!---
 mr-arthur-95/mr-arthur-95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.